Associate Degree Course Sequence

 The qualified candidate for the associate degree in early childhood education will demonstrate professional knowledge, abilities, dispositions, values, and attitudes regarding child development and learning, curriculum development and implementation, family and community relationships, assessment and evaluation, professionalism, and practice during field experiences.

 Students are required to complete an early childhood education (EDU) application packet.
-The EDU application packets are distributed to students when enrolled in Introduction to Early Childhood Education (EDU121) or Curriculum Design and Instruction (EDU122).
+The EDU application packets are distributed to students when enrolled in Introduction to Child Development (EDU131) or Introduction to the Teaching Profession (EDU130).

 Upon successful completion of the early childhood education program and with the recommendation of early childhood education department chair, graduates may apply for their pre-kindergarten associate license from the Ohio Department of Education.